chchiou/markrov-text-generator/README.md

 The idea is simple.

-Given the following training sentece (by Linus):
+Given the following training sentece (by Linus, https://lkml.org/lkml/2012/12/23/75 ):

 `MAURO SHUT THE FUCK UP`